 Connections Create Relevance - and Results

-A recent evaluation shows that students participating in Linked Learning are on track for high school graduation, preparing for college and building skills for career and life.
-This interactive infographic provides a snapshot of Linked Learning evidence, progress and more.
+A recent evaluation shows that students participating in Linked Learning are earning more credits in the first two years of high school, are more likely to be on track to complete the courses they need for college eligibility, and report greater confidence in their life and career skills than similar peers in traditional high school.
+This interactive infographic newly updated to include fourth-year evaluation results, provides a snapshot of Linked Learning evidence, progress and more.

 These achievements are possible because Linked Learning works in a comprehensive way.
 It improves the systems that serve youth, helping them graduate from high school ready to enter college or other training, succeed at the postsecondary level, and reconnect if they are out of school and want to earn a degree or credential.